ian-hdzzz/ticket-ace-portal-10225/docs/FOLDER_STRUCTURE.md

 ## Key Directories Explained

 ### `src/api/`
-**Purpose**: Data access layer that communicates with Chatwoot backend.
+**Purpose**: Data access layer (currently using mock data).

 - Functions return domain entities (Ticket, Agent)
-- Handles data transformation (Chatwoot → Our models)
+- Currently uses in-memory mock data
-- Uses `chatwootClient.ts` for HTTP requests
+- Can be replaced with real API calls to any backend
 - Used by React Query hooks in components

 **Example**: